hallambaker/Mathematical-Mesh/Web/Guide/password.md

 ## Deleting passwords

-Password entries may be deleted using the
+Password entries may be deleted using the  `password delete` command:

 ````